FanuelAnte/Skyfire-Squadrons/Design Documents/Skyfire - Squadrons/Prototype 1, Single player.md

 | Naval battles  |                   |              | Both Offensive and Defensive |
 |                |                   |              |                              |
 ### Campaign progress
 AGE OF EMPIRES!!!
 What if I also kept track of the enemy details as well?
-Things like pilot count and progress, plane and artillery health, money,
+Things like pilot count and progress, plane and artillery health, money, plane count and so on.

+You're given a certain amount of planes at the beginning of your campaign just like pilots.
 # Art
 ### Plane Sprites and Animation
 ### Level Art